-In March 2018, the FERC issued a Notice of Proposed Rulemaking that proposed a process to determine which jurisdictional natural gas pipelines may be collecting unjust and unreasonable rates in light of the recent reduction in the corporate income tax rate in the TCJA and changes to the FERC's income tax allowance policies following the United Airlines, Inc. v.
+In March 2018, the FERC issued a NOPR that proposed a process to determine which natural gas pipelines may be collecting unjust and unreasonable rates in light of the recent reduction in the corporate income tax rate in the TCJA and changes to the FERC's income tax allowance policies following the United Airlines, Inc. v.
 FERC decision.
-The Notice of Proposed Rulemaking proposed requiring interstate natural gas pipelines to provide an informational filing to allow the FERC to evaluate the impact of the TCJA on the pipelines' revenue requirement.
+The NOPR proposed requiring interstate natural gas pipelines to provide an informational filing to allow the FERC to evaluate the impact of the TCJA on the pipelines' revenue requirement.
 In April 2018, Eastern Shore filed comments in this proceeding requesting confirmation that Eastern Shore is not required to provide an informational filing because it has already implemented lower rates in accordance with the settlement agreement in its 2017 rate case approved by the FERC.
-In July 2018, the FERC issued a final rule, which largely adopted the process proposed in the Notice of Proposed Rulemaking requiring all interstate natural gas companies to file an informational filing for the purpose of evaluating the impact of the TCJA and the United Airlines, Inc. v.
+In July 2018, the FERC issued a final rule, which largely adopted the process proposed in the NOPR, requiring all interstate natural gas companies to file an informational filing for the purpose of evaluating the impact of the TCJA and the United

+Airlines, Inc. v.
 FERC decision on interstate natural gas pipelines' revenue requirements.
 The final rule provides that an individual pipeline has the option to request a waiver if the pre-March 2018 settlement justifies not adjusting its rates at this time.
-We plan to file such a request.
-We believe that the ultimate resolution of this matter will not have a material effect on Eastern Shore's financial position or results of operations.
+In September 2018, Eastern Shore requested that the FERC grant it a waiver of the requirement.
+In October 2018, the FERC issued an order granting the waiver.